Vet Advantage Turns 10

 A Pet Investment

 An upward trend in pet insurance may set the animal health market on a new course.
 “Pet owners today are willing to spend more for their pet’s care,” says Jack Stephens, DVM, president, Pets Best Insurance (Boise, Idaho).
-“They are beginning to treat them more as children, with regard to both spending and emotionally.”
+“They are beginning to treat them more like children, with regard to both spending and emotionally.”

 Particularly in tight economic, times when people have to cut back, pet insurance becomes even more important, adds David Goodnight, DVM, president and chief operating officer, PurinaCare®(San Antonio, Texas).
 “Many don’t have the same reserves they once did,” he says.
 “Their bank accounts are dwindling and they [risk] running into a situation where they can’t afford treatment for their pet.”

-Survey shows positive signs for vet industry
+Survey shows positive signs for the vet industry

 If not recession-proof, then certainly recession-resistant.
 That’s how Chicago-based investment firm William Blair & Co. considers the veterinary healthcare industry.
 And that’s good news for Veterinary Advantage readers.
 So too are Blair’s predictions that veterinary diagnostics are strong and growing stronger.
-Key findings include: Long-term growth remains solid, though the current recession is having an impact on the industry; Diagnostic laboratory testing – both in-clinic and reference laboratory services – should continue to increase over the next three to five years; Veterinary professionals seem pleased with the performance of their current distributors, equipment manufacturers and lab services providers.
+Key findings include: Long-term growth remains solid, though the current recession is having an impact on the industry; Diagnostic laboratory testing – both in-clinic and reference laboratory services – should continue to increase over the next three to five years; Veterinary professionals seem pleased with the performance of their current distributors, equipment manufacturers, and lab services providers.

 “To be clear, our intention is not to imply that the veterinary healthcare industry is completely immune to economic cycles, but rather that it appears to be much more resistant to dramatic swings than other areas of the economy,” write the authors.
 They cite the fact that growth in the veterinary healthcare market decelerated by roughly 1 percent on average in years when the U.S. economy fell into a recession but still maintained positive growth (average more than 4.6 percent growth) during each of the last five recessionary periods.